 What REAL Food Helps an Upset Tummy?

-It’s the perfect stomach pain remedy: a liquid, easy to get down, gentle tasting, chock full of easily assimilated minerals, contains, which is a digestive aid, and even has immunity-boosting properties if you leave the fat in.
+It’s the perfect stomach pain remedy: a liquid, easy to get down, gentle tasting, chock full of easily assimilated minerals, contains gelatin (use the coupon KS10 for 10% off!), which is a digestive aid, and even has immunity-boosting properties if you leave the fat in.

-It’s vitally important to note that all this goodness only applies to properly prepared homemade chicken stock, the kind with the bones and preferably a vinegar soak at the beginning of the process to draw the minerals and calcium out.
+It’s vitally important to note that all this goodness only applies to properly prepared homemade chicken stock with bones, and preferably a vinegar soak at the beginning of the process to draw the minerals and calcium out.

 The commercially prepared canned chicken noodle soup that I used to reach for when a family member fell ill five years ago – I cringe at the memory – doesn’t hold a candle to the real thing.

 Part of me want to stop writing right here and rename the post “Bone Broth Heals Everything.”
 It’s absolutely the perfect choice, and all of the health benefits of homemade chicken stock align with what someone with an upset tummy (or cold or flu) needs.

 But I like to offer many options, too – what if you don’t have bone broth on hand?
 What if it’s all frozen and will take an hour to thaw in a pot of warm water, and you need something now?

 (That’s why I freeze homemade chicken broth in ice cube trays, by the way – throw one in a pot with some salt and thyme, maybe ginger, garlic, or red pepper to fight infection, and it’s thawed and ready to eat in less than 5 minutes.)